US mortgage rates top 7% for the first time in 2 decades

 The Fed has raised its key benchmark lending rate five times this year, including three consecutive 0.75 percentage point increases that have brought its key short-term borrowing rate to a range of 3% to 3.25%, the highest level since 2008.
 At their last meeting in late September, Fed officials projected that by early next year they would raise their key rate to roughly 4.5%.

-Mortgage rates don’t necessarily mirror the Fed’s rate increases, but tend to track the yield on the 10-year Treasury note.
+While mortgage rates don’t necessarily mirror the Fed’s rate increases, they tend to track the yield on the 10-year Treasury note.
 That’s influenced by a variety of factors, including investors’ expectations for future inflation and global demand for U.S. Treasurys.

-Many potential homebuyers have moved to the sidelines as mortgage rates have more than doubled this year.
-Sales of existing homes have declined for eight straight months as borrowing costs have become too high a hurdle for many Americans already paying more for food, gas and other necessities.
-Meanwhile, some homeowners have held off putting their homes on the market because they don't want to jump into a higher rate on their next mortgage.

 The Fed is expected to raise its benchmark rate another three-quarters of a point when it meets next week.
 Despite the rate increases, inflation has hardly budged from 40-year highs, above 8% at both the consumer and wholesale level.